Es-Kiani/Internet-Speed-Test/README.md

 ### 	:satellite:    Usage:

 Run the ```main.py``` to use the app.
 After that in opened window click on buttons to start testing your internet conenction speed.
+You can use _Speed Test_ button to test both of your download and upload speed.
+Also you can check only one of those by using _Download Speed_ or _Upload Speed_ button.